giof-se/react-umami/README.md

 3. The Trigger-Publish workflow then picks up the new tag
 4. Finally, the Publish workflow creates a GitHub release and publishes the package

+> Note: The pipeline has been enhanced to ensure reliable tag detection and release creation.

 ## 📄 License

 MIT © [Johan Lindell](https://giof.se)